• Home

 Sigma Theta Tau International

 These conference proceedings are a collection of abstracts submitted by the authors and presented at the research congress.
 To promptly disseminate the information and ideas, participants submitted descriptive information and abstracts of 1500 words or less.
-Each oral and poster presentation abstract was peer-reviewed in a double-blind process in which three scholars used specific scoring criteria to judge the abstracts in accordance with the requirements of STTI's Guidelines for Electronic Abstract Submission.
+Each oral and poster presentation abstract was peer-reviewed in a double-blind process in which three scholars used specific scoring criteria to judge the abstracts in accordance with the requirements of Sigma's Guidelines for Electronic Abstract Submission.

 Format for Citing Papers Author.
 (Year).
 Title of paper.
 In Title of conference proceedings (page numbers).
 Place of publication: Publisher.

 Example: Smith, C. C. (2015).
 Nursing Research and Global Impact.
 In Engaging Colleagues: Improving Global Health Outcomes: Proceedings of the 25th International Nursing Research Congress (pp. xxx-xxx).
-Indianapolis, IN: Sigma Theta Tau International. quality, accuracy, and currency of the information.
+Indianapolis, IN: Sigma Theta Tau International.

 • Immigrant Women and Their Health: An Olive Paper by Afaf Ibrahim Meleis, Juliene G. Lipson, Marjorie A. Muecke, and Gloria R. Smith